My Brothers and Sisters of St. Patrick:

-If you are unsure of the role of a particular ministry, call the Ministry Contact Person, the Council of Ministries Representative or the Staff Liaison for more information as indicated on the organizational chart found here.
+If you are unsure of the role of a particular ministry, call the Ministry Contact Person, the Council of Ministries Representative or the Staff Liaison for more information.
 You will see that all of the ministries here at St. Patrick are divided into six commissions.
 For a description of each ministry, click on one of the commissions below.
 Can you imagine the abundance of talents and abilities serving St. Patrick Church if each one of us followed the command of Jesus and cast our net!
 I’m praying that we realize that abundance here real soon.

 Yours in Christ,